Shdjfjsks/pyCOSS/README.md

 ## The pyCOSS Arbitrage Bot

 Firstly: __ALL trading is at your own risk when using this script__. _It is intended for educational purposes only_.
 The bot performs pair arbitrage via COSS and Binance.
-If it detects a positive ROI percentage in either direction over a user-specified threshold, it executes simultaenous buy and sell orders on both exchanges, netting the difference as profit.
+If it detects a positive ROI percentage in either direction over a user-specified threshold, it executes simultaneous buy and sell orders on both exchanges, netting the difference as profit.

 Secondly: to use this bot, you will need to have python-binance installed.
 You can get it here: https://github.com/sammchardy/python-binance .
 You can also install it directly via:
 ```